Class 10 > Science Class 10 > NCERT Exemplar: How do Organisms Reproduce?

 c

-Q.3.
-Which of the following is the correct sequence of events of sexual reproduction in a flower?
+Q3: Which of the following is the correct sequence of events of sexual reproduction in a flower?

-(a) pollination, fertilisation, seedling, embryo
+pollination, fertilization, seedling, embryo

-(b) seedling, embryo, fertilisation, pollination
+(b) seedling, embryo, fertilization, pollination

-(c) pollination, fertilisation, embryo, seedling
+(c) pollination, fertilization, embryo, seedling

 (d) embryo, seedling, pollination, fertilization